hcchengithub/jeforth.3we/README.md

 5. Click the FigTaiwan icon on the upper right corner to launch jeforth.3ce pop-up window. jeforth command line is at the bottom of the pop-up window.
 Click anywhere outside the pop-up window would close it, don't do that yet!
 Run `open-3ce-tab` to open jeforth.3ce on a normal tab instead of the volatiling pop-up window.
-6. Bookmark the jeforth.3ce tab so you can open it anytime a little easier than the above steps.
+6. Bookmark the jeforth.3ce tab so you can open it anytime a little faster than the above steps.
 7. Now play with the following line to download something from the Internet:

     `<o> <h1> Hello World!</h1><a download href="http://example.com"></a></o> :: click() js> 1*60*1000 nap`

+    It downloads a web page and then wait for one minute before proseed doing following jobs assume that you are downlaoding many many things programmatically. jeforth.3ce can do many other interesting things powered by Chrome Extensions.

+#### Chrome Application / jeforth.3ca
+Assume that you have cloned the project to your local computer and have run `setup.bat` as mentioned above that have created the `jeforth.3ca/` directory then the following steps guide you to install jeforth.3ca Chrome Application:

+1. Type this address `chrome://extensions` to Google Chrome Browser's address line.
+2. Turn on the "Developer mode" and see the **LOAD UNPACKED** appears.
+3. Click **[LOAD UNPACKED]** and bring the dialog to your `jeforth.3ca/` directory which was created by the `setup.bat` mentioned above.
+4. Scroll down the chrome://extensions page if necessary to observe the jeforth.3ca appear in the Chrome Apps section.
+5. Type this address `chrome://apps` to Google Chrome Browser's address line, jeforth.3ca should have been created in that page.
+Click the (FigTaiwan) icon to launch jeforth.3ca on a tab.
+6. Bookmark the jeforth.3ca tab so you can open it anytime a little faster than the above steps.
+7. Now play with the following line to download something from the Internet:

+    `<o> <h1> Hello World!</h1><a download href="http://example.com"></a></o> :: click() js> 1*60*1000 nap`

-    It downloads a web page and then wait for one minute before proseed doing following jobs assume that you are downlaoding many many things programmatically.
+    It downloads a web page and then wait for one minute before proseed doing following jobs assume that you are downlaoding many many things programmatically. jeforth.3ca is a very handy tool on your Chrome browser.

 Applications in every day life
 ==============================